 - 3 cups flour, all purpose or bread

-- ½ teaspoon active dry or instant yeast
+- ½ teaspoon active dry yeast or instant yeast

 - 1 ½ cups water, room temperature